jonghoon023/unique_device_identifier/README.md

 - 🐧 Linux: Reads `/etc/machine-id`
 - 🪟 Windows: Reads registry value `MachineGuid`
 - 🌐 Web:
+  - First attempts to read a stored UUID from `localStorage`
-  - Attempts to generate a fingerprint-based hash from browser characteristics
+  - If not found, generates a fingerprint-based hash from browser characteristics
   - Falls back to a random UUID if fingerprinting fails
-  - Stores the identifier in `localStorage`
+  - Stores the newly generated UUID in `localStorage` for future use

 ---